toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 ```
 # GetPropertyDetails

-- Displays Provider's view of the property.
-- Does not show what's been changed by Expedia
-- Star Rating
-- Paragraphs
-- tax
-- star rating
-- lat/long
-- name
-- address
+Provides the Provider's view of the property, which can be used by the Property API client to construct an update overlay message.
+The GetPropertyDetails response does not necessarily show any fields that have been moderated (modified) by Expedia, such as star rating, freeform paragraph text, taxes, latitude/longitude coordinates, or address.

 **Example GetPropertyDetails Request**